 The last part of Medicare is going to be Part D, this is going to help cover and lower the cost of your prescription drugs.

-Unlike Parts A & B of Medicare, you don’t enroll in Part D through Social Security, instead, you will go through a private insurance company for your prescription plan.
+Unlike Parts A & B, you don’t enroll in Part D through Social Security, instead, you will go through a private insurance company for your prescription plan.

 These plans are optional and will come with an additional monthly premium that you will have to pay the insurance company directly.